Share via:

 Did you know?

-If you use the string floss and it gets stuck don’t try to yank it upwards (you can dislodge a filling or a crown, or shred the floss), just let it go one side and pull it through.
+If you use the string floss and it gets stuck don’t try to yank it upwards (you can dislodge a filling or a crown, or shred the floss), just let it go to one side and pull it through.
 If this happens too often it might be worth trying to use dental tape instead, which is flatter than the floss, therefore it can slide through the contact points of the teeth easier.

 Tips for use